 Compelling Evidence

+Once a dispute is made by a customer, merchants can submit evidence to support their case.
 This checklist outlines the documentation required to support a chargeback dispute.
 Providing clear, complete, and relevant evidence improves the likelihood of a successful outcome.
 Issuers will not infer or interpret evidence on your behalf - explanations matter.

 Merchant Information